HIV/STI Testing

 Regular testing is an important aspect of physical wellness.
 We believe that all students (and individuals!) should have easy access to sexual and reproductive health information so that they can make informed choices in their relationships.

 The most common symptom of an infection is actually no symptom at all, as many STIs are asymptomatic.
 When left untreated, some infections may result in health complications and chronic diseases, so it's important to get tested regularly.
-Our recommendation is that people who have sex get tested either:

 - every 3-6 months,